 The receptionist informs us that the restaurant is closed Sunday nights -a common situation in Spain — they must be exhausted from the lengthy lunch.
 We take a little siesta ourselves.

 Wander into town about 9pm, the usual time for Spanish eating in the evenings.
 The nicest looking bar only does bocadillos [sandwiches] of which we’ve had our fill, so we go across the road to sample the next bar.
 Yes they do meals.
-Unfortunately we can make very little of the Catalan written menu.
+Unfortunately, we can make very little of the Catalan written menu.
 The waitress goes off to find someone who can speak English.
 A helpful young man with good English arrives but seems to be struggling with the menu also.
-Turns out he is Rumanian and can’t read Catalan!
+Turns out he is Romanian and can’t read Catalan!
 Talk about a cleft stick.

 The only downside to all this language confusion was that we ended up ordering bocadillos again without realising!!
 They were good.